-14. The fitness and probity and the level of vetting for roles or functions outside the CFs and PCFs will remain a matter for firms, subject of course to complying with the required standards of fitness and probity.
-15. We attach at Appendix 1 the draft Regulations which we propose to issue and which set out on an industry sector basis those positions which we propose to prescribe as PCFs and CFs.
+- 14. The fitness and probity and the level of vetting for roles or functions outside the CFs and PCFs will remain a matter for firms, subject of course to complying with the required standards of fitness and probity. - 15.
+We attach at Appendix 1 the draft Regulations which we propose to issue and which set out on an industry sector basis those positions which we propose to prescribe as PCFs and CFs.
 While such tables are extensive, they are not exhaustive.

-Questions relating to proposed PCFs and CFs 16.
-We are seeking views on the draft Regulations.
-The purpose of this Consultation Paper is to obtain feedback on the following areas: i.
+Questions relating to proposed PCFs and CFs

+- 16. We are seeking views on the draft Regulations.
+The purpose of this Consultation Paper is to obtain feedback on the following areas: - i.
 Our proposed designation of CFs and PCFs as set out in the Regulations attached as Appendix 1.
 It should be noted that the Act is prescriptive in setting out the relevant criteria applying to positions which may constitute PCFs and CFs.
-Comments are invited in particular in response to the following questions: The list of CEs does not appear to restrict the level of staff within an a.
+Comments are invited in particular in response to the following questions: - a.
 Do you consider any PCFs or CF should be removed from the list?
-If so, the reasons why?
-The list of CFs does not appear to restrict the level of staff within an area to which the requirements would apply.
-This appears to be removed from the list?
-If so, the reasons why? contradictory to paragraph 13 above. contradictory to paragraph 13 above.
-Sales employees who give advice, call centre staff and administration staff who provide assistance and middle managers (i.e. below heads of function) should be removed.
-Salesmen who provide advice are currently subject to Minimum Competency Requirements (MCR) and due diligence measures.
-If the Central Bank deems that due diligence measures applied require enhancement this should be dealt with under the review of MCR that is currently underway and not duplicated within another Code.
-Those individuals who provide assistance to customers including at a general supervisory/ management level are not in a position to exercise a significant influence on the conduct of the affairs of the exercise a significant influence on the conduct of the arrains of the firm and therefore it is not appropriate that their activities should be deemed to be CFs.
-It would be helpful for the Central Bank to clarify what it means by Head of Underwriting.
-In the case of a life assurer, for example, does it relate to the individual who sets the pricing policy and/or the individual who runs the customer service team applying loadings to individual customers who purchase life assurance products? b.
-Do you consider any other positions or No. functions should be added to the lists of CFs and PCFs?
-If so, the reasons why?

-that the Co a CF if an relation to (among ot "Is likely performan O(2)(c) of the Act specifically provides entral Bank may prescribe a function as d only if the function is a function in the provision of a financial service and ther things) to involve the person responsible for its access in the provision of a financial covider in one or more of the following In accordance with the high level definition, a controlled function within the meaning of the various categories should be restricted to the persons with ultimate responsibility at senior management level and not below this level.
-Can this be confirmed as it is at odds with the details expanded upon in section 13 above? custom provide relation ving of advice or assistance to a ser of the regulated financial service er in the course of providing, or in n to the provision of, the financial We will need clarity as to what roles are encompassed by this. custom provide provide proper g in or having control over property of a ser of the regulated financial service er to whom a financial service is ed or to be provided, whether that ty is held in the name of the customer or other person, We will need clarity as to what roles are encompassed by this. iii. dealing regular provida g in or with property on behalf of the ted financial service provider, or ing instructions or directions in relation dealing."
-We will need clarity as to what roles are encompassed by this.
+If so, the reasons why? - b.
+Do you consider any other positions or functions should be added to the lists of CFs and PCFs?
+If so, the reasons why? - c.
+Section 20(2)(c) of the Act specifically provides that the Central Bank may prescribe a function as a CF if and only if the function is a function in relation to the provision of a financial service and (among other things) - "Is likely to involve the person responsible for its performance in the provision of a financial service provider in one or more of the following ways: - The giving of advice or assistance to a customer of the regulated financial service provider in the course of providing, or in relation to the provision of, the financial service,

+- ii. dealing in or having control over property of a customer of the regulated financial service provider to whom a financial service is provided or to be provided, whether that property is held in the name of the customer or some other person, - iii. dealing in or with property on behalf of the regulated financial service provider, or providing instructions or directions in relation to such dealing."

 We are mindful that although CFs do not require the prior approval of the Central Bank, firms are still required to carry out appropriate due diligence prior to appointing individuals to CF positions.
 While the Central Bank does not wish to place undue burdens on firms, it would wish to reserve its ability to remove staff from a range of roles which might be described as providing assistance (as CFs) if they are considered not to be fit and proper.
 In order to strike a balance, we therefore invite submissions on the most appropriate guidance to firms in relation to the level of due diligence which firms should carry out prior to appointing individuals to CF positions.
+For example:

-For example: We require clarity around the area of Investment Managers, how will the new Fit and Proper Regime apply where the management of funds is outsourced?
-Equally if the management of funds is outsourced to Investment Managers located outside the state, how will the Fit and Proper regime be applicable?
-It may be necessary for the CB to provide guidance as to the internal due diligence process to be followed.
-1) Should we formally exempt specific categories of staff from the definition of a CF; or Yes. see comments under 16.1.a. above.
-We are concerned that the definition of CFs could see its application to a large percentage of staff.
-It should be clear that effective supervisory responsibility for the actions of junior staff and certain categories of staff - e.g. working in call-centres - remains with the heads of function and directors of the company.
-2) Should we provide non statutory guidance to firms on what we consider to be appropriate levels or types of due diligence which firms should carry out prior to appointing staff thereby allowing for firms to adopt varying levels of due diligence (for example providing reduced vetting for assistance roles with a lower risk profile, such as call centre staff)?
-We believe that some protocol / guidance will be necessary.
-See our comments on fast-tracking known individuals who have been preapproved for a previous role with another company.
+- (1) Should we formally exempt specific categories of staff from the definition of a CF; or - (2) Should we provide non statutory guidance to firms on what we consider to be appropriate levels or types of due diligence which firms should carry out prior to appointing staff thereby allowing for firms to adopt varying levels of due diligence (for example providing reduced vetting for assistance roles with a lower risk profile, such as call centre staff)?

+Section 5: Standards of Fitness and Probity